Universal Periodic Review

 The Universal Periodic Review (UPR) is a mechanism of the United Nations (UN) Human Rights Council (HRC) that emerged from the 2005 UN reform process.
-Commonly referred to as the UPR, it was established by General Assembly resolution 60/251 of 3 April 2006, the UPR periodically examines the human rights performance of all 193 UN Member States.
+Established by the General Assembly resolution 60/251 of 3 April 2006, the UPR periodically examines the human rights performance of all 193 UN Member States.
 It is intended to complement, not duplicate, the work of other human rights mechanisms, including the UN human rights treaty bodies.
 This is the first international human rights mechanism to address all countries and all human rights.
 The Working Group on the UPR, which is composed of the HRC's 47 Member States and chaired by the HRC President, conducts country reviews.

+History

+Since its inception in 2008, four states have withdrawn participation in the UPR.
+Under the second Donald Trump administration, the United States withdrew its participation.

 Principles and objectives

 HRC Resolution 5/1 of 18 June 2007 and HRC decision 6/102 of 27 September 2007 elaborated on the UPR's functions in its first cycle from 2008 - 2012.
 For the second and subsequent cycles, a few amendments were introduced to the UPR by HRC Resolution 16/21 of 12 April 2011 and HRC decision 17/119 of 19 July 2011, after a review by the HRC (for further details, see HRC review process below).
 HRC resolution 5/1 provides that the UPR should: